kata-containers/kata-containers/Limitations.md

 ## Docker --security-opt option partially supported

 The `--security-opt=` option used by Docker is partially supported.
-We only support --security-opt=no-new-privileges option as of today.
+We only support `--security-opt=no-new-privileges` and `--security-opt seccomp=/path/to/seccomp/profile.json` option as of today.

-See https://github.com/kata-containers/kata-containers/issues/31 for more information.
+Note: The `--security-opt apparmor=your_profile` is not yet supported.
+See https://github.com/kata-containers/runtime/issues/707.
 # Appendices

 ## The constraints challenge